Why you should give your residents a chance to build credit with rent payments

 The 5 key benefits for management companies

-1. Rent payment reporting is a competitive differentiator
+1. Paying rent and building credit is a competitive differentiator

 Of course prospective renters are looking for the primary specs like location, rent price, parking, laundry, etc. But, as residents become privy to the existence of rental payment credit reporting, they add it to their wishlist.
 In fact, residents are turning to internet forums and social media for insight from their peers.
 We found a couple of examples on Twitter recently.